duncanbradley/thesis/related_work.md

 Rarely mentioned as deceptive when describing axis manipulations Explain why risk research is so interested in magnitude of difference effects.
 The choice to do something always has an alternative action.
 Speigelhalter explains why absolute risks are better than relative risks.
 But sometimes magnitude does have to be communicated.

+Write about the dfference between measuring correctness and interpretations - see axis extension paper.

 # Cognitive Models and Visualisation Theories

 Padilla (2018) argues for greater adoption and generation of cognitive models in visualisation research.
 Knowledge of the cognitive mechanisms processes involved in interpreting a particular visualisation helps understand how a suitable experiment can be designed.
 There’s not a single process, but a combination, starting from encoding of basic visual information, top-down and bottom-up processing, through to decision-making.

 Ziemkiewicz and Kosara note that cognitive models which assume an ‘information extraction’ perspective tend to ignore the fact that one’s internal representations can influence interpretation - it goes both ways.
 Similarly, a focus on precision of individual elements fails to account for the overall form of the graphic and how it might fit with metaphors.
 Consistent with Tversky and Zacks.
 Thinking about metaphor is a good way to understand how and why design choices might affect interpretation.

+Okan et al. (2012) has a good overview of the general graph comprhension model.

 # Text
 Visualisations are rarely presented in isolation.
 Often, they contain captions, titles or annotations, and in scientific or news articles, they are embedded within a larger context.
 Despite this, relatively little work has explored the effect of accompanying text on the interpretation of information presented in data visualisations.

 In 2010, Segel and Heer introduced the concept of narrative visualisations, which involve incorporating visualisations into storytelling.
 Presenting data as part of a narrative, they suggested, can provide additional detail and structure in data exploration tasks.
 Whilst influential, particularly regarding data journalism, this study did not focus on how embedding visualisations within a narrative could increase subjective or unreliable interpretations of data.
 However, Hullman and Diakopoulos (2011) outlined various ways in which rhetoric in narrative visualisations could influence interpretations of presented information.
 Explicit rhetorical devices (e.g., unambiguous political statements) are not the only way to elicit different perspectives, they argued.
 Indeed, framing, which can involve minor changes to a visualisation, can result in noticeable differences in interpretation.
 In addition to this explicit-implicit distinction, Hullman and Diakopolous also distinguished between *denotation *and* connotation.
-Denotation *is where a visual feature directly communicates an aspect of the data (e.g., a bar of particular height conveys a particular value).
-C*onnotation *is where a visual feature implies something about the data, leading to a certain interpretation (e.g., bars suggest discrete values, lines suggest continuous values).
+Denotation *is where a visual feature directly communicates an aspect of the data (e.g., a bar of particular height conveys a particular value). *Connotation *is where a visual feature implies something about the data, leading to a certain interpretation (e.g., bars suggest discrete values, lines suggest continuous values).

 According to Hullman and Diakopoulos (2011), there are four ‘editorial layers’ where a designer can introduce rhetoric.
 At the *data* level, values can be aggregated, and outliers omitted.
 At the *visual representation* level, design choices influence perception (e.g., colour).
 At the *annotation* level, text and graphics can be added.
 At the *interactivity* level, menus and search boxes can bias exploration towards certain patterns.
 The techniques discussed in this paper are not all evidence of a designer’s intention to mislead, however.
 They can be used positively to convey an honest message.
 Hullman and Diakopolous (2011) provided many examples of rhetorical techniques.
 Those associated with provenance include citing sources, and differentiation (or not) of base data and forecasted data.
 Rhetorical techniques relating to mapping include the use of spatial relations to convey meaning (e.g., ‘up’ representing ‘good’ and ‘down’ representing ‘bad’), and altering the salience of certain aspects (e.g., by duplicating labels).
 Rhetorical techniques associated with textual content include use of metaphors and similes in titles, and text which is framed to appeal to certain perspectives.
 Hullman and Diakopoulos (2011) also discuss rhetorical techniques relating to the process of inspecting and understanding a visualisation.
 These include directing attention through anchoring (e.g., presenting elements in a specific order), or implying particular viewing objectives.
 This notion is similar to Preim et al.’s (1998) definition of ‘instructive captions’, which advise how a viewer should explore an image (as opposed to ‘descriptive captions’, which describe or explain something about the image).